Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 Sometimes, the agent has no idea what they're signing, and they don't realize that the agency is taking advantage of them until it's too late.

 Say you want to break away and work somewhere else.
 All of a sudden, they may say you can leave, but you don't get any of your business.
-So many agents don't realize what they're signing when they start.
+We'd never do that, but a lot of people in this business do, so be aware.

 Value Agency Owners Should Provide to LOAs